Find the perfect plant for your space by browsing through this extensive selection that we typically carry every year.

 A reliable and extremely hardy shrub rose producing big, old-fashioned bright pink blooms that arrive in showy clusters; a vigorous grower with dense deep green foliage right to the ground; all roses need full sun and well-drained soil

 Party Hardy Rose features showy clusters of lightly-scented rose flowers with gold eyes and a shell pink reverse at the ends of the branches from late spring to mid fall.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy oval compound leaves do not develop any appreciable fall colour.
-The fruit is not ornamentally significant.

 Party Hardy Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.